vuxcode/pr1-project-crowcoders/time-report.md

 - (2,5 hrs.
 Programming).
 Added a bunch of variables and updated them to hold the array indexes of clicked tile, the adjecent directional tiles and then stored the ID in those Indexes in more vars.
 Used those vars to create if/else statements to change the surroundintg tiles.
 TL;DR: Using array index IDs as a basis for the math (instead of the Button IDs).<br>
  So that works now, the tiles do flip as intended, but edges aren't working.
 Potential solution (?): adding an invisible array of tiles arround the visible game area?

 Attended workshop in school.
 Got help refining the code structure further and solving the edge tiles not working by using an absurd amount of if/else statements.
-My partner attended as well as emotional support and helped me throw things against the wall to see what stuck.
+My partner attended as emotional support and helped me throw things against the wall to see what stuck.

 - (2 hrs?
 Programming).
 Finished up the if/else structuring that was started at the workshop: <br>
 For each Row of tiles (upper and lower cardinal directions, as well as the row where the user-clicked tile is located), there is an if/else statement that checks that the row and tile exists.
 If they exist, depending on if the row is longer or shoter than the clicked row, then different math applies to find the correct index of the adjacent tiles. <br>